dmurfet/dmurfet.github.io/index.markdown

 ## Events

 We run a research seminar on a range of topics within deep learning, *in hiatus for semester one of 2020*.
 For past seminars see [here](seminar).
-The best way to be notified of upcoming deep learning classes, bootcamps or seminars run by the lab is to subscribe to the [lab mailing list](https://tinyletter.com/ilukalab).
+The best way to be notified of upcoming deep learning classes, bootcamps or seminars run by the lab is to subscribe to the [group mailing list](https://tinyletter.com/mdlg).

 In semester two of 2020 we will be running deep learning bootcamps, and possibly other kinds of classes. **TBA**.